harness/developer-hub/kb/cloud-cost-management/articles/best-practices/azure-connectors-and-roles.md

 ## Conclusion

 This is a general example of providing either reader or contributor access for each connector inside of an Azure tenant.
 This example doesn't include setting up the connector for the billing export.
-This guide assumes there already exists a connector into a Azure subscription that has the billing export and an existing connector for the billing data has already registered and imported the Harness app into the tenant.
+This guide assumes there already exists a connector in an Azure subscription that has the billing export and an existing connector for the billing data has already registered and imported the Harness app into the tenant.